Migraines: Causes and Cures

 Migraine Triggers

-Stress: Working multiple jobs, or working long hours and being a parent, are factors that can lead to stress.
+Stress: Working multiple jobs, working long hours, and being a parent can lead to stress.
 Overexerting yourself can cause painful headaches, leading to migraines.
 To avoid stress-induced migraines, take short breaks throughout the day to let your mind rest.
-Practice breathing exercises or do something relaxing such as reading a book or listening to soft music.
+Practice breathing exercises or do something relaxing, such as reading a book or listening to soft music.

 Skipping meals: Without eating, your blood sugar can drop.
-Hormones are then released signaling that you’re hungry.
+Then, your body releases hormones to signal hunger.
 These hormones may increase blood pressure and tighten blood vessels, causing a headache.
 Be sure you are taking the proper breaks throughout the day to eat regularly.
 Keep snacks on hand at work and during your busiest times.
 Ensure you are getting all your daily vitamins and nutrients as you balance breakfast, lunch, and dinner.

-Humidity: Weird, but true!
+Humidity: Weird but true!
 Cloudy, gray skies can bring migraines rolling in.
 The pressure changes are thought to trigger chemical and electrical changes in the brain.
 The irritation of nerves causes headaches to come on strong.
 Unfortunately, there isn’t anything you can do to control the weather.
-But, keeping track of changing weather conditions can help you avoid too much pain.
-Taking a safe, over-the-counter pain reliever when you feel a headache coming on; drinking plenty of water; and even breathing in soothing scents such as lavender oil or rosemary oil can be beneficial.
+Yet, keeping track of changing weather conditions can help you avoid too much pain.
+Other beneficial actions include taking a safe, over-the-counter pain reliever when you feel a headache coming on, drinking plenty of water, and breathing in soothing scents such as lavender oil or rosemary oil.

 Get affordable health insurance quotes by clicking here.